 The project will improve food and water security of small and marginal farmers by enhancing their climate resilience through sustainable agricultural practices and integrated water management systems.
 The project will transform 500 participating farmers, at least half of whom will be women, into core project leaders who will apply and disseminate these practices in their communities; and establish community seed banks and nurseries to collect and distribute bio-diverse climate-resilient agricultural inputs.

-In 1992 a peace agreement between FRELIMO and rebel Mozambique National Resistance forces ended 16 years of civil war.
+Country Background: In 1992 a peace agreement between FRELIMO and rebel Mozambique National Resistance forces ended 16 years of civil war.
 The conflict led to a massive number of refugees and an even greater amount of internally displaced people.

 Although Mozambique has made some substantial progress since the 1992 peace agreement regarding poverty and human development it is still considered one of the poorest countries in the world.
 The country is still trying to adjust and recover and faces challenges due to unemployment, low agricultural production, limited infrastructure and lacking social services.